How to Get a Business Loan in the UK: A Step-by-Step Guide for SMEs (2026)

 How much do you need?
 Be realistic and specific.
 Lenders are wary of round-number requests with no supporting rationale.
 If you need £80,000 to fund a stock order, be able to explain that clearly.

 When do you need it, and for how long?
-If the need is genuinely urgent, that affects which lenders are viable (alternative lenders are significantly faster than banks).
-If you need ongoing access rather than a one-time draw, a revolving facility beats a term loan on cost.
+If the need is genuinely urgent, that affects which lenders are viable (alternative lenders can be significantly faster than banks)

 Step 2: Know what lenders look at